 Kids in cars

 Cars are an integral tool in our busy lives.
 But as important as they are, they can still be dangerous.
-With a little information and a few simple steps, you can keep your children safe and sound in you car from the the time they're in their first car seat to the time they get behind the wheel.
+With a little information and a few simple steps, you can keep your children safe in you car from the the time they ride home from the hospital in their first car seat to the time they get behind the wheel.

 The hard facts